Mark Zamenhof: Marek and Esperanto

-His son L. L. Zamenhof, when he started his university studies in 1879, handed over his Esperanto language work to Mark Zamenhof to preserve it until he finished his studies.
-But Mark, not understanding the ideas of his son and reckoning the draft be a silly work, burned the book.
+His son L. L. Zamenhof, when he started his university studies in 1879, handed over his Esperanto language work to Marek Zamenhof to preserve it until he finished his studies.
+But Marek, not understanding the ideas of his son and reckoning the draft be a silly work, burned the book.

 After many years he became convinced of the value of Esperanto, and asked that his son L. L. Zamenhof translate his book Frazeologia (Russian-Polish-French-German Phraseology) to Esperanto; the Proverbaro Esperanta arose from this endeavor.